oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-04-extensions.md

 overall content of the CSAF document.

 The value `informational` indicates, that the content provided through this extension just provides additional information.
-CSAF consumer SHOULD warn if they process a CSAF Document including such sn extension instance and do not have the extension in question already implemented.
+CSAF consumer SHOULD warn if they process a CSAF Document including such an extension instance and do not have the extension in question already implemented.

 #### Content Schema Property - Critical